-The ascending aorta has to deal with fluid pressure, wall tension and the Windkessel effect.
+The ascending aorta has to deal with fluid pressure,

 These factors are interrelated and thus they are complex requirements for a prosthesis to satisfy.
 If the prosthesis is not elastic enough to withstand physiological blood pressures, the wall tension has risen to the yield point of the material.
 At this point, the area of elasticity becomes an area of plasticity.
 If fluid pressure in the prosthesis exceeds this point, any deformation of the prosthesis will be permanent.
-Thereby the prosthesis loses its elasticity, which means that it cannot fulfill the Windkessel function anymore.

 This is the same process as with the formation of an aneurysm, which was the initial problem.
 For the prosthesis to be a good replacement for the ascending aorta it therefore has to be able to withstand physiological blood pressures and wall tension in the ascending aorta.
-In addition, the prosthesis has to be able to fulfill the Windkessel function, because otherwise
+In addition, the prosthesis has to be able because otherwise